drakkan/sftpgo/README.md

         - `execute_on`, list of strings.
 Valid values are `download`, `upload`, `delete`, `rename`, `ssh_cmd`.
 Leave empty to disable actions.
         - `command`, string.
 Absolute path to the command to execute.
 Leave empty to disable.
         - `http_notification_url`, a valid URL.
 An HTTP GET request will be executed to this URL.
 Leave empty to disable.
     - `keys`, struct array.
 It contains the daemon's private keys.
-If empty or missing the daemon will search or try to generate `id_rsa` in the configuration directory.
+If empty or missing the daemon will search or try to generate `id_rsa` and `id_ecdsa` keys in the configuration directory.
         - `private_key`, path to the private key file.
 It can be a path relative to the config dir or an absolute one.
     - `enable_scp`, boolean.
 Default disabled.
 Set to `true` to enable the experimental SCP support.
 This setting is deprecated and will be removed in future versions, please add `scp` to the `enabled_ssh_commands` list to enable it
     - `kex_algorithms`, list of strings.
 Available KEX (Key Exchange) algorithms in preference order.
 Leave empty to use default values.
 The supported values can be found here: [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/common.go#L46 "Supported kex algos")